Rosa woodsii: Distribution and habitat

 It is native to North America including much of Canada and Alaska and the western and central United States.
 It grows in a variety of habitats such as open woods, plains, stream banks, stony slopes and disturbed areas.

 In the Sierra Nevada, it grows to 11200 ft in moist, rocky soils in mixed coniferous forest, upper montane forest, and subalpine forest.

 In culture

-The flower was featured as one of four different wildflowers on U.S. postage stamps issued in 2022.
+The flower was featured as one of four different wildflowers on U.S. postage stamps issued in 2022 alongside alpine buttercup, wood lily, and pasqueflower.